LAST UPDATED: April 17, 2019

 Although well-made and highly reliable, these gloves still have a couple of drawbacks.
 The main one regards their resistance to water.
 Wearing these gloves during the rain will likely get your hands stained in a black color.
 Water also might make these gloves a little slippery.
 Keep in mind that these might be smaller than expected, too.

+This glove sits nicely between lightweight mesh gloves and armored short-cuff gloves.
 The all-leather construction provides the kind of abrasion resistance that motorcycle gloves need to offer to be competitive.
-Perforation creates airflow, but these relatively warm gloves are probably better-suited to cooler climates.
+Perforation creates airflow, but these relatively warm gloves are probably better suited to cooler climates.
 Hinged knuckle panels and a pre-curved shape make these gloves a natural, comfortable fit while riding and operating the controls.
 The wide opening makes these gloves easy to put on and take off, and a hook-and-loop closure keeps them secure while riding.

 These gloves lean more toward casual than maximum protection, but they are more durable than most textile alternatives.
-Their all-leather construction and secure fit contribute to safety, but also hold in a fair amount of heat, so you might want to choose a different glove for hot weather riding.
+Their all-leather construction and secure fit contribute to safety but also hold in a fair amount of heat, so you might want to choose a different glove for hot weather riding.
 Sizing tends to be accurate, and these should fit fairly snug before breaking in.

-The gloves are made with premium leather that doesn't only look great, but also ensures safety on the road.
+The SMX-1 Air v2 gloves are designed to protect your hands and provide comfort during every ride.
+From several available colors, you'll be able to find at least one pair to complement your style perfectly.
+The gloves are made with premium leather that looks great and ensures safety on the road.
 The material is thick and highly protective yet breathable enough to keep the hands cool during summer.
 The gloves are also extra-padded and reinforced for more comfort and durability.
 They offer a firm grip and can absorb scrapes and impacts.
 Overall, these are warm-season gloves suitable for many motorcyclists.

 When it comes to drawbacks, these do have a few to keep in mind.
 Firstly, the mesh finger and side panels offer less protection and structural integrity than leather.
 Secondly, the stitching on the wrists might get loose after a while.